g-h-0-S-t/auto-like-threads/README.md

 ## How To Use

 1. **Copy the code from the JS file** as the bookmark’s URL (must start with `javascript:`).
-2. **Open any page** with "Like" buttons, then click the bookmarklet.
+2. **Open a profile on threads.com** whose posts you want to like, then click the bookmarklet.
 3. **Watch the progress in your browser’s console** (`F12` → Console tab).
 4. **To stop:** reload the page or close the tab.